 - These constants are different for each fissionable nuclide.

-Although this six group parameterization still satisfies the requirements of commercial organizations, a higher accuracy of the delayed neutron yields and a better energy resolution in the delayed neutron spectra is desired.
+Although this six-group parameterization still satisfies the requirements of commercial organizations, higher accuracy of the delayed neutron yields and a better energy resolution in the delayed neutron spectra is desired.

-It was recognised that the half-lives in six-group structure do not accurately reproduce the asymptotic die-away time constants associated with the three longest-lived dominant precursors: 87Br, 137I and 88Br.
+It was recognized that the half-lives in the six-group structure do not accurately reproduce the asymptotic die-away time constants associated with the three longest-lived dominant precursors: 87Br, 137I, and 88Br.

-This model may be insufficient especially in case of epithermal reactors, because virtually all delayed neutron activity measurements have been performed for fast or thermal-neutron-induced fission.
-In case of fast reactors, in which the nuclear fission of six fissionable isotopes of uranium and plutonium is important, the accuracy and energy resolution may play an important role.
+This model may be insufficient, especially in the case of epithermal reactors, because virtually all delayed neutron activity measurements have been performed for fast or thermal-neutron-induced fission.
+In the case of fast reactors, the nuclear fission of six fissionable isotopes of uranium and plutonium is important.
+The accuracy and energy resolution may play an important role.

 Eight Groups of Delayed Neutrons

-In order to reduce discrepancies between measured and calculated values of the reactivity scale based on reactor kinetics (this discrepancy results in excessive conservatism in the design, because it must be covered by uncertainties during core design and safety analyses calculations), the NEA (Nuclear Energy Agency) and its NEANSC/WPEC Subgroup 6 recommends a new eight-group representation.
-It seems reasonable to increase the number of delayed neutron groups, because many studies have shown that most of delayed neutrons are produced approximately by twelve precursors that are common to all fissioning isotopes.
+To reduce discrepancies between measured and calculated values of the reactivity scale based on reactor kinetics (this discrepancy results in excessive conservatism in the design because uncertainties must cover it during core design and safety analyses calculations), the NEA (Nuclear Energy Agency) and its NEANSC/WPEC Subgroup 6 recommends a new eight-group representation.
+It seems reasonable to increase the number of delayed neutron groups because many studies have shown that most delayed neutrons are produced approximately by twelve precursors common to all fissioning isotopes.

 See also: Delayed Neutron Data for the Major Actinidies, NEA/WPEC–6.
 OECD 2002.

-In nuclear reactors the gamma radiation plays a significant role also in reactor kinetics and in a subcriticality control.
-Especially in nuclear reactors with D2O moderator (CANDU reactors) or with Be reflectors (some experimental reactors).
-Neutrons can be produced also in (γ, n) reactions and therefore they are usually referred to as photoneutrons.
+In nuclear reactors, gamma radiation also plays a significant role in reactor kinetics and subcritical control, especially in nuclear reactors with D2O moderator (CANDU reactors) or Be reflectors (some experimental reactors).
+Neutrons can also be produced in (γ, n) reactions, and therefore they are usually referred to as photoneutrons.

-A high energy photon (gamma ray) can under certain conditions eject a neutron from a nucleus.
+A high-energy photon (gamma-ray) can, under certain conditions, eject a neutron from a nucleus.
 It occurs when its energy exceeds the binding energy of the neutron in the nucleus.
-Most nuclei have binding energies in excess of 6 MeV, which is above the energy of most gamma rays from fission.
+Most nuclei have binding energies in excess of 6 MeV, above the energy of most gamma rays from fission.

-On the other hand there are few nuclei with sufficiently low binding energy to be of practical interest.
-These are: 2D, 9Be, 6Li, 7Li and 13C.
-As can be seen from the table the lowest threshold have 9Be with 1.666 MeV and 2D with 2.226 MeV.
+On the other hand, few nuclei with sufficiently low binding energy are of practical interest.
+These are 2D, 9Be, 6Li, 7Li, and 13C.
+As can be seen from the table, the lowest threshold have 9Be with 1.666 MeV and 2D with 2.226 MeV.

-Because gamma rays can be emitted by fission products with certain delays, and the process is very similar to that through which a “true” delayed neutron is emitted, photoneutrons are usually treated no differently than regular delayed neutrons in the kinetic calculations.
-Photoneutron precursors can be also grouped by their decay constant, similarly to “real” precursors.
+Because fission products with certain delays can emit gamma rays, and the process is very similar to that through which a “true” delayed neutron is emitted, photoneutrons are usually treated no differently than regularly delayed neutrons in the kinetic calculations.
+Photoneutron precursors can also be grouped by their decay constant, similarly to “real” precursors.
 The table below shows the relative importance of source neutrons in CANDU reactors by showing the makeup of the full power flux.

-Despite the fact photoneutrons are of importance especially in CANDU reactors, deuterium nuclei are always present (~0.0156%) also in the light water of LWRs.
-Moreover the capture of neutrons in the hydrogen nucleus of the water molecules in the moderator yields small amounts of D2O.
+Even though photoneutrons are important, especially in CANDU reactors, deuterium nuclei are always present (~0.0156%) in the light water of LWRs.
+Moreover, the capture of neutrons in the water molecules’ hydrogen nucleus yields small amounts of D2O.
 This enhances the heavy water concentration.
-Therefore also in LWRs kinetic calculations, photoneutrons from D2O are treated as additional groups of delayed neutrons having characteristic decay constants λj and effective group fractions.
+Therefore, in LWRs kinetic calculations, photoneutrons from D2O are treated as additional groups of delayed neutrons with characteristic decay constants λj and effective group fractions.

-After a nuclear reactor has been operated at full power for some time there will be a considerable build-up of gamma rays from the fission products.
+After a nuclear reactor has been operating at full power for some time, there will be a considerable build-up of gamma rays from the fission products.
 This high gamma flux from short-lived fission products will decrease rapidly after shutdown.
-In the long term the photoneutron source decreases with the decay of long-lived fission products that produce delayed high-energy gamma rays and the photoneutron source drops slowly, decreasing a little each day.
-The longest-lived fission product with gamma ray energy above the threshold is 140Ba with a half-life of 12.75 days.
+In the long term, the photo neutron source decreases with the decay of long-lived fission products that produce delayed high-energy gamma rays, and the photo neutron source drops slowly, decreasing a little each day.
+The longest-lived fission product with gamma-ray energy above the threshold is 140Ba with a half-life of 12.75 days.

-The amount of fission products present in the fuel elements depends on how long has been the reactor operated before shut-down and at which power level has been the reactor operated before shut-down.
-Photoneutrons are usually major source in a reactor and ensure sufficient neutron flux on source range detectors when reactor is subcritical in long term shutdown.
+The amount of fission products present in the fuel elements depends on how long the reactor has been operated before shutdown and at which power level has been operated before shutdown.
+Photoneutrons are usually a major source in a reactor and ensure sufficient neutron flux on source range detectors when the reactor is subcritical in long-term shutdown.

-In comparison with fission neutrons, that make a self-sustaining chain reaction possible, delayed neutrons make reactor control possible and photoneutrons are of importance at low power operation.
+Compared with fission neutrons, which make a self-sustaining chain reaction possible, delayed neutrons make reactor control possible, and photoneutrons are important at low power operation.